Indicted re-elected congressman vows ‘business-as-usual’

 SAN DIEGO (AP) — California Republican Rep. Duncan Hunter, who won re-election while facing federal corruption charges, promised constituents Wednesday it will be “business-as-usual” in his deeply red Southern California district, but some wonder whether that will be possible.

-Hunter won by eight percentage points over first-time Democratic candidate Ammar Campa-Najjar in the San Diego-area district that President Donald Trump won by double digits in 2016.
+Hunter beat first-time Democratic candidate Ammar Campa-Najjar by more than eight percentage points in the San Diego-area district that President Donald Trump won by double digits in 2016.

-Campa-Najjar, 29, a former Obama White House aide, was largely unknown until the race drew wide attention when Hunter and his wife were indicted.
+Campa-Najjar, a 29-year-old former Obama White House aide, said he would not concede until every vote had been counted, which could come later in the week.

 The race was considered a test of partisanship in the Trump era and whether voters would overlook the taint of suspicion to keep the five-term lawmaker in his seat.
-Hunter became one of the few candidates in history to be re-elected while indicted.

 Most Read Nation & World Stories